docinfosci/canvasxpress-python/README.md

 ### Rendering Charts in the RStudio IDE Viewer Pane

 The RStudio IDE's Viewer panel is now supported for rendering interactive charts in the Viewer!
 When the `graph()` function is called it detects that RStudio is running and renders the chart in the Viewer instead of a document, such as for Quarto code chunks.
+However, if the document is a Quarto or RMD file and the appropriate HTML (etc.) generation is performed then the CanvasXpress charts will be embedded in the generated output file as normal.

 ### A Basic Python Script / Console Example

 Charts can be defined in scripts or a console session and then displayed using the default browser, assuming that a graphical browser with Javascript support is available on the host system.
+To do so use the `show_in_browser()` function instead of graph()`.

 ```python
 from canvasxpress.canvas import CanvasXpress